 Price discounting is an aberration.
 Some think it to be an art but it is more of an unnecessary liability.
 Every time you hear of a discount campaign, your first thought should be that there is a problem in pricing and a lot happens between the time the product comes off the assembly line.
 What makes overcoming the discount intent formidable is the complex buyer environment that is so full of noise and one can easily be dissuaded by hype rather than be guided by reality.

-One of the best ways to handle discounts is to completely ignore its hype and to focus closely and see if there is a factor of customer service and loyalty programs.
+One of the best ways to handle discounts is to completely ignore its hype and to focus closely and see if there is a factor in customer service and loyalty programs.

 The consumer is ever more informed and has at her fingertips the ability to tap into data, anecdotes and informal opinions of friends, family and strangers.
 All it takes is a few minutes on the smartphone to marshal one’s information.